Guide to studying Occupational Therapy

-Occupational therapists treat people with mental or physical disabilities, creating individual treatment programmes which can help their patients better navigate everyday life tasks.
+Occupational Therapy is the support given to people with mental or physical disabilities.
+Occupational therapists create individual treatment programmes to help patients better navigate everyday life.

-- How to use special equipment such as wheelchairs and hoists
+- Use of special equipment, such as wheelchairs and hoists

 - Designing adaptations to living environments